badlydrawnrob/anki/GPS.md

 > If you are writing styling that applies only to one specific section, **it should be nested under at least 2 levels of ids** — the page id and the section id.

 Would you use a `.gl-` for a card, or a `#section` that repeats on multiple card templates?
 To me that quote seems to say "NO" because it'd be nested under page (or card) specific styles `#CARD-TYPE > #SECTION`.

+### If a `.gl-` element is inside a `#section` should it be left alone?

+Say for instance you had a `#photos` section, but your child elements are `.gl-photo` with some particular styles, should you create _completely new elements_ if your children are needing to be _slightly_ different than the global design system styles?

 ## Thoughts